zlatanvasovic/hackwork/README.md

 ```

 `assets/` directory isn't included, but it's default directory for cacheable
 content, like CSS, JavaScript, images and fonts.
-Don't put PHP files in assets!
+Don't put PHP files in
+`assets/`!

 ## Contributing

 If you want to contribute to Hackwork, follow
 [`CONTRIBUTING.md`](https://github.com/ZDroid/hackwork/blob/master/CONTRIBUTING.md).

-## Bonuses

-* Hackwork isn't server-specific, so you can run it on whatever server you
-want.
-* Every `set.*.php` file in `layouts/*/` is included in layout.
-You can add
-special `set.` files, like classes and constants.
-* Copyright info is in default footer (`layouts/default/footer.php`).
-* There is [a repository short link](http://git.io/hackwork) if you can't
-remember URL of the repository.

 ## To do